Kulturfy

 Their curiosity consistently turned into Googling, which felt scattered and disconnected from the viewing experience.
 Seeing this pattern made me want to design a way to support cultural understanding exactly when curiosity appears.

-Curiosity happens in specific moments rather than throughout an entire episode.
+Curiosity happens at specific moments, not throughout an entire episode.

 Lived experiences make cultural explanations feel more meaningful than definitions alone.

-I studied how streaming platforms such as Netflix and Amazon Prime Video surface interactions during playback.
-While these platforms anchor controls and social features to the timeline, they offer little support for contextual understanding.
-This gap informed a unified system that integrates cultural context without introducing new mental models.
+I looked at how Netflix and Amazon Prime Video surface interactions during playback.
+Both anchor controls and social features to the timeline but offer almost nothing for cultural understanding.
+That gap was the opportunity.

 Instead of building separate features, I unified cultural context, social insight, and notifications into a single timeline-anchored system.
-By tying every interaction to a specific moment in the video, viewers could access meaning exactly when curiosity arose, without learning new controls or breaking immersion.
+Every interaction ties to a specific moment in the video so viewers can access meaning exactly when curiosity hits without learning new controls or breaking immersion.

 The mock-up above shows timeline markers, a contextual panel with two tabs, and notification cards, all anchored to the same moment in playback.